Best Dog Bones For Medium Dogs: Top Picks

 Strength

-• Crunchy texture for dental health
+• Crunchy for dental care

 Weakness